D-Marc1/Simple-MySQLi/README.md

 ## Transactions

 This is probably my favorite aspect of this class, since the difference in terms of lines of code is absurd.
 This will also automatically rollback if `affectedRows()` is less than one, in case zero rows are affected, which wouldn't trigger an exception.
 If any error occurs, it will append the message to your error log.
+Additionally, it will throw any exception if `affectedRows()` equals zero.

 ```php
 $sql[] = "INSERT INTO myTable (name, age) VALUES (?, ?)";